Sanghelyos/DRRR-Addons-Manager/README.md

 Python 3.10.5
 PyInstaller 6.15.0

-All code dependencies are shipped with default Python

 # How to use
 - Place the manager executable in the game root folder and execute it.
 - All the files from your addons folder should appear in the left column.
 A folder will be created if it doesn't exists.